 Rotor: Circular disc bolted to the wheel hub that spins with the wheel.
 Rotors are most commonly made of cast iron or steel, however some very high-end cars use a carbon ceramic rotor.
 Rotors can be slotted or drilled for better heat dissipation.

-Friction pads: are clamped on both sides of the disc and cover much of the disc.
-Also called brake pads, they feature a metal portion called a shoe and a lining that is attached to the shoe.
-Linings may be made of different materials and fall into three categories: organic, semi-metallic and ceramic.
-The material chosen will impact the length of brake life and the amount of noise heard when the brakes are applied.
-Manufacturers generally keep the exact composition of the lining a secret, but up to 20 different compounds can be used.
+Brake pads: Component that pushes into the rotor, creating the friction that slows and stops a car.
+They feature a metal portion called a shoe and a lining that is attached to the shoe.
+The lining is what actually comes in contact with the rotor and wears away with use.
+Linings are made of different materials and fall into three categories: organic, semi-metallic and ceramic.
+The lining material chosen will impact the length of brake life, the amount of noise heard when the brakes are applied, and how quickly the brakes bring a car to a halt.

-Wear and Tear on Disc Brakes
+Wear and tear on disc brakes

-Symptoms of Problems with Disc Brakes
+Symptoms of problems with disc brakes

 A few hard-to-ignore symptoms let a driver know there’s a problem with their brakes:

 Squealing noise: As brake pad material wears away, a metal wear indicator inside the pad starts to come in contact with the rotor, producing a high-pitched squealing noise.
 Replacing the brake pads usually fixes the noise, but it may also be caused by road debris caught in the caliper.

 Shaking or pulsating pedal: If the brake pedal pulsates or shakes when you press it, chances are your rotors are warped.
 Brake rotors are meant to be perfectly flat, and a warp can form by overuse or overheating.
 Rotors can sometimes be resurfaced to make them smooth again, although outright replacement is often a similarly-priced and safer option.